socotecio/django-socio-grpc/docs/features/proto-generation.rst

 Proto generation
 ================

+The Socio Grpc framework provides an automatic way to generate proto files from your django models and serivces with the  ``generateproto`` command.

 To be able to generate proto files you need to register your service first.
 To do so please refer to:
 * :ref:`getting started <getting_started>` at section service registration for quick registration